Data Privacy Notice

 We pass personal information, including personal health information if necessary to:

-Financial advisors who act as your intermediary to give service and advice on your plan.
+Brokers or financial advisers who you have chosen to act as your intermediary to give service and advice on your plan, or; who your Employer

 Regulators and the Revenue Commissioners or as needed to comply with regulations and laws.

 We pass your personal information to other Irish Life Group companies for statistical purposes and data analytics on an aggregated basis.
 We

 also pass your contact details and product holdings to allow you to avail of Irish Life joint services.